Generation Names And Years In Order

 The people of this era focus on education and recognize the importance of it in their future development.
 They focus on values, fulfillment, and making a difference in their life.
 In this competitive world, they know that they should be extraordinary with qualities of skills and also can't depend on one job for stability.

 They are the first social age group to have grown up with access to the Internet and digital technology.
-Compared to previous groups, members of group Z tend to live more slowly than their ancestors when they were their age.

 - They are money-driven and ambitious